 Choosing not to drink

-If you’re driving, choosing not to drink may be a good decision.
-But there are many other reasons for choosing not to drink including cultural, religious, or in response to medical advice.
+If you’re insure of the quality of the product you're buying, not drinking that product can be an obvious decision to make.
+But there are many other reasons for choosing not to drink, including cultural, religious, or in response to medical advice.
 Discover more about this here.Read more